suniala/midi-tuutti/README.md

 * Select click sounds
 * Set a constant tempo (instead of multiplying the song's tempo)
 * Mixer, maybe just a volume slider for each channel
+* Keep track of instrument changes and reset instruments when jumping between measures
 * UI aesthetics

 ## Development